 Statistics Canada has found that almost everyone (ninety-four percent of those fifteen years old and older) makes charitable donations.
 Sometimes these can be valuable art items.

 I don’t like to spin my wheels, but nothing good comes easy.
 Perhaps by repeating an interest in Giving Tuesday, I will start to unlock chains that keep us out of what works about Giving Tuesday.
-We’re operating a cemetery, which demands solemn thinking and which is literally a retreat for visitors who miss their loved ones.
+We’re working at a cemetery, which demands solemn thinking and which is literally a retreat for visitors who miss their loved ones.

 Statistics Canada has found that donors who plan ahead give more than others.
 As we are involved year-round with people choosing their final resting place or the resting place of their loved ones, perhaps this is something we could investigate if we were looking at how to raise funds for the cemetery.
 That being said, to date we have not had a problem caring for the church and cemetery, so we are not under any pressure to need to strenuously keep up the maintenance of the place running smoothly.